python/cpython/Doc/library/functions.rst

 .. function:: eval(expression, /, globals=None, locals=None)

-   The arguments are a string and optional globals and locals.
+   This function dynamically evaluates Python expressions.
+The first argument can be a string or a :ref:`code object <datamodel-codeobjects>`.
+The optional arguments specify the global and local namespaces respectively.
 If provided, *globals* must be a dictionary.
 If provided, *locals* can be any mapping object.

-   The *expression* argument is parsed and evaluated as a Python expression (technically speaking, a condition list) using the *globals* and *locals* dictionaries as global and local namespace.
-If the *globals* dictionary is present and does not contain a value for the key ``__builtins__``, a reference to the dictionary of the built-in module :mod:`builtins` is inserted under that key before *expression* is parsed.
-That way you can control what builtins are available to the executed code by inserting your own ``__builtins__`` dictionary into *globals* before passing it to :func:`eval`.
-If the *locals* dictionary is omitted it defaults to the *globals* dictionary.
-If both dictionaries are omitted, the expression is executed with the *globals* and *locals* in the environment where :func:`eval` is called.
-Note, *eval()* does not have access to the :term:`nested scopes <nested scope>` (non-locals) in the enclosing environment.
+   When the *expression* argument is a string, it is parsed and evaluated as a Python expression (see :ref:`expression-input`).
+The leading and trailing spaces, tabs, and newlines are stripped.

+   The evaluation is performed in the environment specified by the arguments *globals* and *locals*.
+If both are omitted, by default it uses the environment where :func:`eval` is called.
+If only the *globals* argument is provided, the local namespace defaults to *globals*.

+   Before evaluation, the special key ``"__builtins__"`` is searched for in the global namespace that is explicitly or implicitly specified.
+   If this key is not present, a reference to the dictionary of the built-in module :mod:`builtins` is inserted *in-place* under that key, so that built-in identifiers resolve to their usual built-in implementations.
+   By overriding the value for the key ``"__builtins__"`` in *globals*,  you can control what builtins are available to the expression being evaluated.

    The return value is the result of the evaluated expression.
 Syntax errors are reported as exceptions.
-Example:
+For example:

       >>> x = 1
       >>> eval('x+1')
       2

    This function can also be used to execute arbitrary code objects (such as those created by :func:`compile`).
-In this case, pass a code object instead of a string.
-If the code object has been compiled with ``'exec'`` as the *mode* argument, :func:`eval`\'s return value will be ``None``.
+In this case, *expression* will be a code object instead of a string.
+If the code object has been compiled with ``'exec'`` as the *mode* argument, the return value will be ``None``.

-   Hints: dynamic execution of statements is supported by the :func:`exec` function.
-The :func:`globals` and :func:`locals` functions return the current global and local dictionary, respectively, which may be useful to pass around for use by :func:`eval` or :func:`exec`.

-   If the given source is a string, then leading and trailing spaces and tabs are stripped.

    See :func:`ast.literal_eval` for a function that can safely evaluate strings with expressions containing only literals.